psukphranee/Waveguide-Mode-Solver-CPP/README.md

-# Waveguide-Mode-Solver-CPP
+# About
-Scalar Waveguide Mode Solver written in MATLAB.
-Optical spectra EM through linear media
+Scalar Waveguide Mode Solver.
+Rectangular crossection consisting of slabs of different refractive indiced.
+Note to self, need to clean up files restructure code. lots of scratchwork.